The Language of Generalization: Case Study 1: Generic Language

-\paragraph{Procedure and materials} On each trial of the experiment, participants filled out a table where each row was an animal category and each column was a property.
+On each trial of the experiment, participants filled out a table where each row was an animal category and each column was a property (Figure~\ref{fig:generics-prior-task}).
 Participants first were shown six animal categories randomly sampled from a set corresponding to referent-categories of the generic sentences used in Expt.
-1a (e.g., \textsc{robins, mosquitos}) and were asked to generate five of their own (Figure~\ref{fig:generics-prior-task}A).
+1a (e.g., \textsc{robins, mosquitos}) and were asked to generate five animal kinds of their own (Figure~\ref{fig:generics-prior-task}A).
 A column then appeared to the right of the animal names with a property label in the column header (e.g., \emph{lays eggs}).
-Participants were asked to fill in each row with the percentage of members of each of the species that had the property by giving a number (e.g., \enquote{50\%}; Figure~\ref{fig:generics-prior-task}B).
+Participants were asked to fill in each cell with the percentage of members of each of the species that had the property (e.g., \enquote{50\%}; Figure~\ref{fig:generics-prior-task}B).
 Eight property--columns in total appeared in the table.
 This whole procedure was repeated two times (two trials).
 In total, each participant generated ten animal names and reported on the prevalence of sixteen properties for twenty-two animals (their own ten and the experimentally-supplied twelve).